 Once you have your client on retainer, continually track results from your work.
 Then show those results to your client to remind them why they should hold onto you.

-When pricing your services, the key is to go from an hourly mindset to a value-based mindset.
+When pricing your services, the key is to STOP trading your time for hours.

 As Steve Slaunwhite, author of The Wealthy Freelancer, put it,

 “A client may balk at paying you $100 an hour for 10 hours of work, but will have no objection to a project price of $1,000 for the same project.
 Why?
 It’s all in the way a client looks at it.
 If your hourly rate is more than her hourly salary, she may think you’re asking too much.
 A fixed-project price, however, takes that salary comparison out of the equation, making the client stop and consider if the project is worth the price instead of considering whether you are worth [it].”